Oregon Vehicle Registration Fee Calculator

 Local Surcharges

-County and municipal surcharges ($5-$50) are added to state registration fees in many areas.
-Oregon Vehicle Registration Fee may have additional emissions inspection fees, road use fees, or infrastructure surcharges.
+County and municipal charges are added to state registration fees in many areas.
+Oregon may have additional emissions inspection fees, road use fees, or infrastructure surcharges that are set locally rather than statewide.

 - Most states require registration within 30-90 days of establishing residency or purchasing a vehicle.
-Check Oregon Vehicle Registration Fee's deadline to avoid late fees, which can double the cost.
+Check Oregon's deadline to avoid late fees, which can double the cost.

 - When moving between states, you may get credit for recently paid registration fees in your previous state.
 Ask at the DMV — this isn't always offered proactively.